 The Convention was started in 2013 by the leaders of several churches in the Oban area of Argyll.
 The intention was to hold Christian conferences in this part of the Scottish Highlands.
 It is a summer event, and provides for the many tourists who visit the area as well as for local people.
-Some years a day conference is held in the Spring.
+In some years a day conference is held in the Spring.
 It is an independent non-denominational charity and in 2017 it became part of the Keswick Fellowship.
 Its purpose is:

 · to promote biblical teaching